drvinceknight/gt/docs/meetings/00-introduction-to-class.rst

     A recording is available here <LINK> and on Learning central.

-    Here is an invitation to the Discod <LINK>.
+    Here is an invitation to the Discord <LINK>.

     All class resources are available at: https://vknight.org/gt/